Wild Wisconsin Winter Web Conference

 Picture

 The conference has 7 sessions each day (listed in Central Standard Time).
-This day has an opening session, followed by 3 sessions in the Management and Small Libraries tracks.
-You must register for each session individually.
+This day has an opening session, followed by 3 sessions in the Management and Collection Development tracks.
+Attendees must register for each session individually.

 9 a.m.